fledge-iot/fledge-filter-asset/docs/index.rst

       ]
    }

-Before the second, select rule is matched the reading will already have changed asset name and hence the rule will hence not be matched. reversing the ordering of the rules will result in both rules being applied to the reading as the select rule will be executed first and then the asset will be renames.
+Before the second select rule is matched, the reading will already have changed asset name and hence the rule will hence not be matched.
+Reversing the ordering of the rules will result in both rules being applied to the reading as the select rule will be executed first and then the asset will be renamed.

 .. code-block:: JSON